keesguerra/Python-Budget-Tracker/README.md

 ## Project Documentation

-[cite_start]For a detailed breakdown of the business rules, flowchart, and pseudocode, please see the [Project-Documentation.pdf](Project-Documentation.pdf) file. [cite: 1, 15, 16]
+For a detailed breakdown of the business rules, flowchart, and pseudocode, please see the [Project-Documentation.pdf](Project-Documentation.pdf) file.